July 1, 2018(reposted on August 4, 2018)

 SC Episcopalians 3.d Lawrence's theology has more to do with Biblical fundamentalism than traditional Anglicanism.
 It is judgemental and exclusive ... the exact opposite of the Anglican tradition.
 It's view of God is dark, defined by a theology plucked from 1600's, and finding little to celebrate in lives in our 21st century world.
 A recent meeting of what remains of the Lawrence 'diocese' committed itself to the prevailing theology in England in 1571, somehow implying that, for the 550 years, God has stopped revealing himself in his own Creation.

 The gloomy and angry heart of the Lawrence political movement (or lack of movement) has become evident in the massive exodus of people from the pews of the parishes that tried to follow him out of the Church.
-Stalwart Charleston parishes like St. Michael's, St. Phillip's, and St. Luke & St. Paul have lost more than half their membership under Lawrence, while there building are deprived of the maintenance they need because of a lack of operating funds.
+Stalwart Charleston parishes like St. Michael's, St. Phillip's, and St. Luke & St. Paul have lost more than half their membership under Lawrence, while their buildings are deprived of the maintenance they need because of a lack of operating funds.

 4. How did we get here?